Spatiotemporal dynamics of marine metacommunities

 Jonathan Peake

-I am a PhD Candidate at the University of South Florida College of Marine Science and a fisheries biologist at the Florida Fish and Wildlife Research Institute.
-My research interests include marine ecology, spatiotemporal dynamics of fishes across multiple scales of space, time, and biological organization, open science, spatial and community analysis in R, and species distribution modeling.
+I am a Data Scientist with the NOAA Fisheries Open Science program and a PhD Candidate at the University of South Florida College of Marine Science.
+My research interests include open science, marine ecology, spatiotemporal dynamics of fishes across multiple scales of space, time, and biological organization, spatial and community analysis in R, and species distribution modeling.